Galangaidil/tokopedia-play/backend/README.md

 ![Database Schema](./docs/database-schema.png)

-From the schema above, we can see that there are 3 collections in the database:
+From the schema above, we can see that there are three collections in the database:

 - `videos`
 - `products`